skyhitblog/skyhitblog.github.io/index.md

 I love writing and producing films with my amazing team at Alchemy Pixels.
 I also develop  web apps and mobile apps to help launch businesses.

-We have worked with some amazing artists like Benny Dayal, Nick Murphy, Taba Chake to name a few.
+We have worked with some of the best artists like Benny Dayal, Nick Murphy, Taba Chake to name a few.

 My love for good stories, music and food is endless.